Donate to Justice Revival →

 Don’t women already have equal rights under the U.S. Constitution?

-No. Women were originally excluded from the Constitution and have only gradually, over the last 50 years, won some measure of equal protection–but it is not the same equal protection others enjoy.
-The ERA is necessary to ensure women fully equal citizenship status.
-It will mean sex discrimination is evaluated with the same judicial scrutiny as racial or religious discrimination.
+No. Women were originally excluded from the Constitution and have only gradually, over the last 50 years. won some measure of equal protection—but it is not the same equal protection others enjoy.
+The ERA is necessary to ensure women equal citizenship status.
+It will mean sex discrimination is taken just as seriously as as racial or religious discrimination.

 Despite incremental gains over the last five decades, the Equal Protection Clause of the 14th Amendment currently fails to provide women the same level of protection as other groups.
 The Supreme Court evaluates gender-based classifications under “intermediate scrutiny,” a muddled legal standard prone to an array of judicial interpretations, inconsistent application, and less rigorous judicial review than “strict scrutiny,” which is applied to racial and religious classifications.
 By applying a lesser standard to sex discrimination, the Court sends a signal that it is less serious than other types of discrimination.

-The ERA will empower Congress to pass more effective laws to address prevalent abuses women suffer every day in this country–including sexual and domestic violence, pregnancy and pay discrimination, female genital mutilation, child marriage, high maternal mortality, and other injustices.
+The ERA will empower Congress to pass more effective laws to address prevalent abuses women suffer every day in this country–including sexual and domestic violence, pregnancy and pay discrimination, female genital mutilation/cutting (FGM/C), child marriage, high maternal mortality, and other injustices.

 Does the ERA ensure protection for LGBTQ+ persons, as well as women?